yc14e/yc14e.github.io/README.md

 You will be surprised to learn this is the first web app to compile Jupyter notebooks into PDF files through LaTeX.

-Many platforms like CoCalc and Google Colab let you edit Jupyter notebooks in the cloud, but, to my best knowledge, at the time of this writing, no platform also lets you export compiled PDF files, except Binder (if you know of one please [let me know](https://github.com/yc14e/yc14e.github.io/issues)).
-Binder is an option but only if you know how to set it up.
-Good news is I've done that for you.
-Just edit locally or on the platform of your choice and convert to PDF using this app, or simply check out the JupyterLab Launcher above.
+Many platforms let you edit Jupyter notebooks in the cloud, but you can not export compiled PDF files.
+If you are used to one of those platforms, this app is for you.
 I only host this app on Binder so it may take a few seconds to launch.

 ## [QuantCalc Financial Math Calculators](https://yc14e.github.io/quantcalc-net)